strings+x86_64 +linux

 fn prev[link]

-Get the previous rune from an iterator, or void when at the start of the string.
+Get the previous rune from an iterator, or done when at the start of the string.

 fn rbyteindex[link]